Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Analysis

 \subsection{Do visual state tracking behaviors differ among prompting methods?}

-For each model output, we extract the sequence of visualizations which are sampled before the final answer is generated, and filter any subsequent visualizations which are generated later than the final answer.
+For each model output, we extract the sequence of visualizations sampled prior to generating the final answer and discard any visualizations generated thereafter.
 Then we compare the sequence length $l_v$ with the number of reasoning steps $l_s$.
-We calculate \texttt{Complete Tracking} $\sum_i^n (l_v == l_s) / n$ when there exists a visualization $v_i$ for each state $s_i$.
-And \texttt{Partial Tracking} $\sum_i^n(l_v > 0) / n$ when there exists at least one visualization before the final answer is generated.
-Figure\ref{fig:tracking_rate} shows the significant differences between those settings.
-In the setting {GPT-4 CoT} without explicit visualization prompts, it demonstrated noticeable tracking rate across almost all tasks except route planning.
-The fact implies that \textbf{LLM innately exhibit this capability of visual state tracking when spatiotemporal simulation is necessary for reasoning}.
-Meanwhile, for settings of {GPT-4 CoT}, the gap between visual tasks and natural language task also indicates that \textbf{2D grid input is more likely to activate this innate capability than natural language}.
+We calculate \texttt{Complete Tracking} $\sum_i^n (l_v == l_s) / n$ when a visualization $v_i$ corresponds to each state $s_i$.
+Similarly, we calculate the \texttt{Partial Tracking} metric as $\sum_i^n(l_v > 0) / n$ when at least one visualization is present before the final answer is generated.
+Figure \ref{fig:tracking_rate} shows the significant differences between these settings.
+In the {GPT-4 CoT} setting, it demonstrated noticeable tracking rate across almost all tasks except route planning.
+This observation implies that \textbf{LLMs inherently exhibit the capability of visual state tracking when spatiotemporal simulation is integral to reasoning}.

 On the other hand, the visual state tracking behavior is \textbf{sensitive to prompts} to varying degrees.
 As showcased in Figure \ref{fig:example-tracking-behavior} in appendix, after removing "reasoning" from the prompt of VoT, the visualizations are sampled after GPT-4 generates the wrong answer.
-Therefore, \textbf{VoT increases the visual tracking rate noticeably by explicitly prompting LLMs to visualize their reasoning traces}, thus boosting the performance.
+Consequently, explicitly prompting LLMs to visualize their reasoning traces with \textbf{VoT markedly improves the visual tracking rate}, thereby enhancing overall performance.
+The potential contribution of code pre-training to this emergent capability is further explored in Appendix \ref{sec:a3}.